Phil Olsen (American football)

-Phillip Vernor Olsen (born April 26, 1948) is a former center and defensive tackle in the National Football League for the Los Angeles Rams and Denver Broncos.
+Phillip Vernor Olsen (born April 26, 1948) is an American former professional football player who was a center and defensive tackle in the National Football League (NFL) for the Los Angeles Rams and Denver Broncos.
 He was also a member of the Buffalo Bills.
-He is the younger brother of Pro Football Hall of Famer Merlin Olsen.
+Olsen played college football for the Utah State Aggies.
+He is the younger brother of Pro Football Hall of Fame member Merlin Olsen.

-High school
+Early life

 Olsen was born to Lynn Jay and Merle Olsen.
 He attended Logan High School in Logan, Utah from 1963 to 1966.
 He was a three-year starter on the varsity football team as defensive tackle and offensive tackle.
 An all-around athlete, he earned eight varsity letters in football, basketball and track.
-While a Logan High Grizzly, Olsen was voted All-Division, All-Region, All-State, and All-American recognition in football, as well as being voted All-Division, All-Region in basketball (averaging 18 points a game as a senior).
+While at Logan High, Olsen was voted All-Division, All-Region, All-State, and All-American recognition in football, as well as being voted All-Division, All-Region in basketball (averaging 18 points a game as a senior).
 He was on the top 100 recruits list in football in 1966.
-He received over 40 college football scholarship offers, and made campus visits to Stanford, the University of Iowa, University of Utah, Brigham Young University, and Purdue University.
+He received over 40 college football scholarship offers, and made campus visits to Stanford, Iowa, Utah, BYU, and Purdue.